storj/docs/app/node/payouts/zk-sync-opt-in-for-snos/page.md

 **Better Scalability**

 With zkSync, payouts will consume less block space on the Ethereum network because transactions are bundled together and processed in batches.
-The system is currently capable of processing 2000 transactions per second!&#x20;
+The system is currently capable of processing 2000 transactions per second!

 **Lower Layer 2 Transfer Fees**